 “The most Holy Virgin Mary was, in the first moment of her conception, by a unique gift of grace and privilege of Almighty God, in view of the merits of Jesus Christ, the Redeemer of mankind, preserved free from all stain of original sin.”
 (Pope Pius IX, Ineffabilis Deus, 1854)

 May we take this time to honor the Holy Family – Jesus, Mary and Joseph, let us pray:

 O God, Heavenly Father, it was part of Your eternal decree that Your only-begotten Son, Jesus Christ, the Savior of the human race, should form a holy family with Mary, His blessed mother, and His foster father, Saint Joseph.
 In Nazareth, home life was sanctified, and a perfect example was given to every Christian family.
 Grant, we beseech You that we may fully comprehend and faithfully imitate the virtues of the Holy Family so that we may be united with them one day in their heavenly glory.
 Through the same Christ our Lord.
 Amen

-Mary serves as the perfect example of motherhood for our world today.
-She leads us to her son, Jesus the Christ.
+To summarize, Mary serves as the perfect example of motherhood for our world today.
+She also leads us to her son, Jesus the Christ.
 Truly, Mary is a powerful example for us all.